maliahavlicek/what2do2day/README.md

  - Sending emails when an event is updated to all users that have joined it
  - Listing the number of available spots and adding text that lets users know if the event is full or close to being filled
  - By proving a map on the count me in layer
- - By providing a mpa on the lists page
+ - By providing a map on the lists page

 #### Place Owner Goals

 Owners of Places would ideally have a different set of user permissions and the Update and Contribute sections of navigation would be under a strict workflow, but in the initial phase, I wanted to show off the ability to add, update and delete items from the website's view so it's not hidden behind permissions or workflow at this point.
-Place owners are those that have a business or an organization that hosts free events withing a community.
-Examples are a group that wants to play pickup soccer, or a bicycle shop that leads group rides once a month.
+Place owners are those that have a business or an organization that hosts free events within a community.
+Examples are a group that wants to play pickup soccer or a bicycle shop that leads group rides once a month.

 Place Owner Goals: